ShreenidhiN/Data-Mining/README.md

 # Data-Mining

+ANALYSIS:

-Exploratory Data Analysis of a Sample dataset
+  	Exploratory Data Analysis of datasets in python and R Implementation of apriori algorithm